If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 Let’s break down a very specific example.
 Here’s the exact email I sent to a Lifehacker editor where I’ve now been featured twice and have accumulated over 200,000+ views:

-My follow-up was a bit lacking, but I did at least emphasize that I’d love to be back (which I later was).
+My follow-up was a bit lacking, but I did at least emphasize that I’d love to be back.
+When you’re getting results like this from a 5-minute email:

+It becomes apparent just how important this email outreach stuff is.
 What’s in it for them to open, read, and respond to your email and/or request?

 In instances where you truly have nothing to offer someone, just be genuine: many of these steps are for when emails have a specific end goal in mind, but if you’re just looking to connect for the first time, cite something of theirs that you enjoyed.
 Your goal is allowed to just be, “get in touch.”

-Last but not least, remember: One email, one desired outcome.
+Last but not least, remember: one email, one desired outcome.

 If you’re asking for 2+ things, you’re really asking for ZERO things, because no busy person is going to have time for that.
 One goal at a time.

-The 6 Elements of the Perfect Email [4-9]
+The elements of the perfect email [4-9]

 While the 3 P’s are great guidelines, in order to create winning emails on a regular basis, you need a script.